DSaunders/EasyEvents/readme.md

 - Event persistence handled for you.
 EasyEvents stores events in SqlServer, Postgresql, the file system or in-memory (with more to come)

 Raise events, then create handlers that respond to the events and modify application state in memory.
-When your application re-starts, replay all of the events to restore your state with one line of code.
+When your application re-starts, replay all of the events to restore your in-memory application state with one line of code.

-Add processors that run for every event on a stream (to project into reporting, raise new events or just for logging).

 **EasyEvents makes is easy to persist events - not state.**